jmcanterafonseca-iota/etl-poc/README.md

 # etl-poc

-Please read https://github.com/iotaledger/tangle.js/tree/main/libs/anchors so that you get familiars with IOTA Streams and the Anchors library.
+Please read https://github.com/iotaledger/tangle.js/tree/main/libs/anchors so that you get familiar with IOTA Streams and the Anchors library.

 ## How to run